 Furnishing false information to the University by forgery, alteration, or verbal communication is prohibited.
 This includes but is not limited to a signature, one’s identification, or documents.
-It is additionally prohibited to cause, make, or circulate a false report or warning of emergency, crime, or catastrophe.
-By furnishing false information, you may be subject to an honor code violation, sanction, and/or dismissal from the University.
+It is additionally, prohibited to cause, make, or circulate a false report or warning of emergency, crime, or catastrophe.

 DISTURBING THE PEACE

 Any conduct which involves disturbing the peace of the University and/or the city of Jackson is not allowed.
 Disturbing the peace can be defined as, but is not limited to, disorderly conduct, excessively loud noise, or failure to comply with the directives of law enforcement or University officials.
 Disruption or interference with University functions or activities is banned.